 The District continues to carry out several activities that were not specifically identified as part of the original Allocation EIR Mitigation Program, but will improve habitat conditions, help restore the steelhead resource, or provide additional key data on the steelhead resource.
-These include: (a) rescue and transportation of kelts, (b) spawning habitat restoration and monitoring, (c) assessment of steelhead migration barriers, (d) operation of the DIDSON fish counter, (e) assessment of the benthic macro-invertebrate (BMI) communities, and (f) Carmel River habitat mapping.
+These include: (a) rescue and transportation of kelts, (b) spawning habitat restoration and monitoring, (c) assessment of steelhead migration barriers, (d) PIT tagging operations, (e) assessment of the benthic macro-invertebrate (BMI) communities, and (f) Carmel River habitat mapping.

-Implementation and Activities in 2016-2017
+Implementation and Activities in 2018